kubernetes/examples/staging/volumes/scaleio/README.md

       storage: 10Gi
 ```

-Note the `annotations:` entry which specifies annotation `volume.beta.kubernetes.io/storage-class: sio-small` which references the name of the storage class defined earlier.
+Note the `spec:storageClassName` entry which specifies the name of the perviously defined StorageClass `sio-small` .

-Next, we deploy PVC file for the storage class.
+Next, deploy the PVC file.
 This step will cause the Kubernetes ScaleIO plugin to create the volume in the storage system.
 ```
 $> kubectl create -f examples/volumes/scaleio/sc-pvc.yaml
 ```
 You verify that a new volume created in the ScaleIO dashboard.
 You can also verify the newly created volume as follows.
 ```
  kubectl get pvc
-NAME            STATUS    VOLUME                                     CAPACITY   ACCESSMODES   AGE pvc-sio-small   Bound     pvc-5fc78518-dcae-11e6-a263-080027c990a7   10Gi       RWO           1h
+NAME            STATUS    VOLUME                CAPACITY   ACCESSMODES   AGE pvc-sio-small   Bound     k8svol-5fc78518dcae   10Gi       RWO           1h
 ```

 ###Pod for PVC and SC